Acne Treatment Online

 What is acne?

-Acne is a common skin condition that occurs when hair follicles become blocked with oil and dead skin cells.
+Per Healthdirect Australia and the Australasian College of Dermatologists, acne is a common skin condition that occurs when hair follicles become blocked with oil and dead skin cells.
 It most commonly appears on the face, chest, and back.
-Acne affects up to 85% of Australians between the ages of 15 and 24, but it can occur at any age, including in adults.
+Acne affects up to 85% of Australians between the ages of 15 and 24, making it one of the most common skin conditions in the country, but it can occur at any age — including persistent adult acne, more common in women and often linked to hormonal patterns.

 Acne can present as blackheads, whiteheads, pimples, or deeper cysts and nodules.
 The severity ranges from mild (occasional breakouts) to severe (widespread, painful, and potentially scarring).
 Hormonal changes, genetics, stress, and certain medications can all contribute to acne.